Frankwds/Football-Browser/README.md

 # Setup

-Go to the following link [http://it2810-50.idi.ntnu.no/prosjekt4/](http://it2810-50.idi.ntnu.no/prosjekt4/) to enjoy a nice presentation of your favorite football games!
+## Database and Server

 The Apollo server and MongoDB database is running continuously on the Virtual Machine using the node-mode forever (https://www.npmjs.com/package/forever).
 Because of this there is no need to start the server locally.
-There have been some bugs in the deployment of the app on the VM so performance may improve by running the client locally.

 ## Run local client

 Navigate to root and then first run `npm install`.
 When complete run `npm start`.
 This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Run remotely